 - A Recognized, Related Type of Ovarian Cancer: The type of ovarian cancer that research has linked to talcum powder is epithelial ovarian cancer.
 It also happens to be the most common form of ovarian cancer.

-Mesothelioma: When an individual develops mesothelioma from talcum powder, they do so by inhaling powder that has been contaminated with asbestos.
-The facts a plaintiff must be able to prove include:
+When an individual develops mesothelioma from talcum powder, they do so by inhaling powder that has been contaminated with asbestos.
+The facts your talcum powder lawsuit lawyer must be able to prove include:

 - Exposure: They were exposed to talc.
 Again, duration and frequency weigh heavily in this case component.